KFBX: History

-Olympia Broadcasting

-Bingham sold all four of its stations in Anchorage and Fairbanks to Olympia Broadcasting at the end of 1985.
-The price was about $12 million.
-In January 1990, the country music format on KIAK moved to the former KQRZ, which became KIAK-FM.
-KIAK 970 AM began to focus more on classic country hits and added several new talk programs.

-Olympia filed for Chapter 11 bankruptcy protection in June 1990.
-That set off a lengthy process that included three different abortive sale attempts of the company's four Alaska properties.
-A deal with Harbor Broadcasting was doomed by a license challenge by the NAACP.
-While a settlement was reached, the FCC conditioned the sale on the license renewals, and Olympia was anxious to sell the stations to satisfy its creditors.
+Bingham sold all four of his stations—AM-FM pairs in Anchorage and Fairbanks—to Olympia Broadcasting for about $12 million at the very end of 1985.
+In January 1990, the contemporary country format of KIAK moved to the former KQRZ, which became KIAK-FM; KIAK began to focus more on a classic country format and added several new talk programs.
+Olympia would file for Chapter 11 bankruptcy protection in June 1990, setting off a lengthy process that included three different abortive sale attempts of the company's four Alaska properties.
+A deal with Harbor Broadcasting was doomed by a license challenge by the NAACP; while a settlement was reached, the FCC conditioned the sale on the license renewals, and Olympia was anxious to sell the stations to satisfy its creditors.

-iHeartMedia

-The next sale attempt, to Alpha & Beta Broadcasting, was canceled by the company's receiver in early 1992 due to a conflict between creditor Barclays and lender Greyhound Financial.
-Greyhound felt that the stations had sold for too little money.
-In January 1993, the receiver proposed to sell the stations to Community Pacific Broadcasting for $1.2 million.
-But this was superseded by a $1.45 million offer from Craig McCaw's COMCO Broadcasting.
+The next sale attempt, to Alpha & Beta Broadcasting, was canceled by the company's receiver in early 1992 due to a conflict between creditor Barclays and lender Greyhound Financial; the latter felt that the stations had sold for too little money.
+In January 1993, the receiver proposed to sell the stations to Community Pacific Broadcasting for $1.2 million, but this was superseded by a $1.45 million offer from Craig McCaw's COMCO Broadcasting.
 By this time, KIAK had largely become a sports talk outlet.

-In 1997, Comco sold its entire station portfolio, including KIAK-AM-FM and KAKQ-FM in Fairbanks, to Capstar Broadcasting Partners.
-Capstar was a forerunner to present owner iHeartMedia.
+Comco sold its entire station portfolio, including KIAK-AM-FM and KAKQ-FM in Fairbanks, to Capstar Broadcasting Partners, a forerunner to present owner iHeartMedia, in 1997.
 The call letters were changed from KIAK to KFBX in October 2004.
-KFBX began to concentrate on airing syndicated talk shows from Premiere Networks, also owned by iHeartMedia.